jeremylynch83/drjeremylynch/master/master.md

 ## What are the risks of DAVF embolisation?

 All medical procedures carry risks, and for dural arteriovenous fistula (DAVF) embolisation these depend on the size, position and configuration of the vessels.
-In some cases, safe treatment may not be possible.

-An iodine-based contrast agent is used to visualise the blood vessels on X-ray.
-While usually safe, it can occasionally cause allergic reactions and may affect kidney function, especially in patients with pre-existing kidney disease.
-A blood test may be required beforehand.
-The procedure is performed under general anaesthetic, and its risks will be discussed by the anaesthetist.
+1. **Contrast dye risks** – The iodine-based dye used to show the blood vessels on X-ray can occasionally cause an allergic reaction (ranging from mild rash to severe reaction needing urgent treatment) and can sometimes affect kidney function, especially in people with pre-existing kidney problems.
+A blood test may be done beforehand to check kidney function.

+2. **Risks of the general anaesthetic** – As with any general anaesthetic, there are some risks such as sickness or sore throat, and very rarely more serious complications.

+3. **Stroke** – The main risk of the procedure is stroke, which occurs in about 5 in every 100 people.
+A stroke can cause weakness, problems with speech, or changes in vision.
+These effects can sometimes be temporary but may also be permanent.

-Serious complications are uncommon but can occur.
-Stroke is the main risk, seen in about 5% of cases, and may cause weakness, speech or visual problems, which can be temporary or permanent.
-A very rare risk of severe brain injury resulting in death exists, estimated at about 1%.
+4. **Severe brain injury or death** – There is a very rare risk of a severe brain injury that can result in death, estimated at about 1 in every 100 patients.

-Radiation from X-rays carries a very small long-term cancer risk and can rarely cause temporary hair loss or skin redness.
-Patients of childbearing capacity aged 12–55 must be asked about pregnancy before treatment.
+5. **Radiation exposure** – The X-rays used carry a very small long-term risk of developing cancer, and very occasionally can cause temporary hair loss or skin redness around the treated area.

-Bruising at the access site in the groin or wrist is common and usually minor, though rarely it may enlarge and require further treatment, including surgery.
+6. **Bruising at the access site** – The procedure is usually done through a small tube in the wrist or groin.
+Bruising in this area is common and generally minor, though rarely the bruise can become large and may need further treatment, including surgery.

 ## Are there any alternatives?

 Surgical excision is an alternative treatment in which a craniotomy (skull incision) is performed to directly access the DAVF.
 The feeding arteries and draining veins are then clipped and disconnected.
 This is a well-established but more invasive treatment that can provide lasting protection against rupture or haemorrhage.
-Surgical excision carries its own specific risks, which are discussed in detail by the neurosurgeon.
+Surgical excision also carries its own specific risks.

 ## What happens after the embolisation?

 On arrival to the ward, a period of bed rest is required for recovery.
 During this time, the nursing staff carry out regular checks, including inspection of the catheter entry site in the groin to ensure there is no bleeding.
 If bleeding occurs, the period of rest is extended.
 Some bruising and soreness around the groin is common, but most patients experience little or no after effects.
+Most commonly patients go home the day after treatment.

 # Introduction to spinal vascular disease {Spinal}
 ---